lpirl/meerkatmon/README.md

 	echo "foo" | sendmail -t your_mail_address@example.com

-If you *have* installed and configured services (to be monitored), this is a cakewalk:
+Good news: if you *have* installed and configured services (to be monitored), this installation will be a cakewalk:

 	cd /your/desired/location/
 	git clone git://github.com/lpirl/meerkatmon.git